jonlpersson/ed-latimore/site/_posts/2020-12-20-how-to-be-an-attractive-man-no-bs-guide.md

 Learn how to hold eye contact, strike up conversations, and be assertive.
 Once you do that and stop second-guessing yourself, you’ll appear a lot more attractive to women.

-If you struggle with self-confidence, I have written a very actionable article for you, talking about the root causes of self-confidence and how to attain it.
-Check out my article on [how to build self-confidence](https://edlatimore.com/how-to-build-confidence/).
+If you struggle with self-confidence, I have written a very actionable guide for you, talking about the root causes of self-confidence and how to attain it.
+Check out [The Four Confidences.](/resources/four-confidences/)

 ![Ed Latimore singing karaoke](/assets/images/posts/ed-doing-karaoke.jpg "Once you're confident in yourself you'll have no problem serenading your girl during karaoke night.")